-- 5.12 The amount of Revenue Support Grant provided to the Authority through the 2017/18 Local Government Finance Settlement was £1.06m.
-A reduction of £0.639m (38%) on the amount (£1.7m) awarded in 2016/17. - 5.13 The Authority's share of Council tax was increased by 1.9% in 2017/18 while the tax base for 2017/18 (i.e. the taxable capacity of the borough) was set at 30,183.13 an increase of 2.4% on the 2016/17 tax base of 29,470.69.
-These changes resulted in: - an increase in the Authority's share of Council tax on band D properties (excluding parish precepts) from £159.95 to £162.99 - total council tax income available to the Authority's general fund in 2017/18 of £6,834k (excluding the Authority's share of the estimated surplus at 31 March 2017 of £139k); an increase of approximately 5%. - 5.14 The 2017/18 revised budget includes estimated business rates income available to the general fund of £4,864k (net of the Authority's share of estimated collection fund deficit at 31 March 2017 of £872k).
-This includes: - estimated grant income from central government of £1,224k to compensate the Authority for the loss of business rates income associated with certain business rate reliefs - an estimated net levy payment of £362k.
+- 5.13 The amount of Revenue Support Grant provided to the Authority through the 2018/19 Local Government Finance Settlement was £0.652m.
+This represents a reduction of £0.408m (38%) on the amount (£1.06m) awarded in 2017/18. - 5.14 The Authority's share of Council tax was increased by £5 on band D Properties, with proportionate increases being applied to properties in other council tax bands.
+This represented an increase of 3.19% across all council tax valuation bands.
+The tax base for 2018/19 (i.e. the taxable capacity of the borough) was set at 30,359.94, an increase of 0.6% on the 2017/18 tax base of 30,183.13.
+These changes resulted in: - an increase in the Authority's share of Council tax on band D properties (excluding parish precepts) from £162.99 to £167.99 - total council tax income available to the Authority's general fund in 2018/19 of £7,124k (2017/18: £6,834k) - excluding the Authority's share of the estimated surplus at 31 March 2018 of £91k; an increase of approximately 4.2%.

-2017/18 Capital Budget
+- 5.15 The 2018/19 revised budget includes estimated business rates income available to the general fund of £4,964k (net of the Authority's share of estimated collection fund deficit at 31 March 2018 of £564k).
+This includes: - estimated grant income from central government of £1,600k to compensate the Authority for the loss of business rates income associated with certain business rate reliefs - an estimated net levy payment of £569k.

-- 5.15 The Authority's original 2017/18 capital budget was set at £12,793k (inclusive of budgets carried forward from 2016/17) and the revised capital budget at £5,935k. - 5.16 Capital expenditure, included in the capital budget, covers expenditure on projects, such as acquisition, construction and enhancement of property plant and equipment.
-It also includes items such as grants towards capital expenditure incurred by third parties (for example Disabled Facilities Grants).
+2018/19 Capital Budget

-- 5.17 Resources available to finance capital expenditure include: - capital receipts (for example usable proceeds from asset sales) - grants and contributions from third parties - direct financing from revenue/use of general fund balances. - 5.18 Capital expenditure that is not financed up-front from these resources will increase the Authority's underlying need to borrow, as measured by the capital financing requirement (CFR). - 5.19 Significant projects within the 2017/18 revised capital programme include: - £0.7m to deliver first-time central heating systems to fuel poor households, funded from a grant from DECC's Central Heating Fund - £1m for Disabled Facilities Grants (mandatory and discretionary) - £1.3m to support acquisition and redevelopment of commercial properties. - £0.7m for the acquisition of undeveloped portions of the Lillyhall site from the Homes and Communities Agency (HCA).
+- 5.16 The Authority's original 2018/19 capital budget was set at £17,379k (inclusive of budgets carried forward from 2017/18 of £2,787k) and the revised capital budget at £9,590k. - 5.17 Capital expenditure, included in the capital budget, covers expenditure on projects such as acquisition, construction and enhancement of property plant and equipment.
+It also includes items such as grants towards capital expenditure incurred by third parties (for example Disabled Facilities Grants). - 5.18 Resources available to finance capital expenditure include: - capital receipts (for example usable proceeds from asset sales) - · grants and contributions from third parties - direct financing from revenue/use of general fund balances. - 5.19 Capital expenditure that is not financed up-front from these resources will increase the Authority's underlying need to borrow, as measured by the capital financing requirement (CFR). - 5.20 Significant projects within the 2018/19 revised capital programme include: - £3.9m for the acquisition of vehicles and wheeled bins to support delivery of the waste collection and recycling service - £1.8m for Disabled Facilities Grants (mandatory and discretionary) - £1.2m for the development of additional industrial units on land owned by Allerdale Borough Council, at Reedlands Road, Workington - £0.8m for the acquisition of undeveloped portions of the Lillyhall site from the Homes and Communities Agency (HCA).